rfinch11/sugarfree/README.md

 npx serve public
 ```

 This hosts `index.html` which loads the form scripts.
-Update `scripts/upload.js` with your Supabase credentials if necessary.

 ### Running the API